dreamcatcher-tech/network/Inbox/2024-07-09 1519 history navigation in UI - the backchat focus model.md

 The prompt needs to be targetted at the given threadId, be that backchat or focus.

+Make a test rig that modifies the thread in the page

 History navigation might highlight what the activity at this point in history was, by tracking the message commit that was new at that point and scrolling it into view.